What Does the Bible Say About Food to Eat?

 Moreover, the Bible frequently uses food as a metaphor for spiritual nourishment.
 Jesus, for example, referred to Himself as the “bread of life,” signifying that just as food sustains physical life, He sustains spiritual life.
 This imagery is profound in its implications about our dependence on God for all forms of sustenance.

-See also What Does the Bible Say About Animals?
+See also What Does the Bible Say About Being a Good Steward?

 In addition, the Bible encourages gratitude and moderation in eating.
 Paul’s letters, such as 1 Corinthians 10:31, remind us that whether we eat or drink, we should do everything for the glory of God.
 This suggests a mindful approach to eating, where food is appreciated as a gift from God, and excesses are avoided.